 I would call it an extension for Google Drive, for it is there where all your notes are stored.
 To be more precise, Google Keep is an app for Android that allows you to take quick notes and store them to Google Drive.
 That helps you when you are in a meeting, or an idea strikes you when you are traveling or taking lessons in school/college.
 You can simply type whatever you wish to store (there is no limit as to how many characters each note can store).
 That also means that you may go ahead and create a huge file containing all sub-topics related to some topic.

 Recently, a person advertised that he was willing to offer USD 1000 for his stolen laptop.
 That was because all his thesis work was stored on that laptop – a year’s worth of work.
 If he had used smaller things as SkyDrive sync or Google Drive sync, he would have easily recovered the work and passed his term.
 There are methods to recover lost smartphones and laptops, but we’ll talk about them in a different post.

-And now, when using Google Keep, I do not have to transfer the memos to computer using Bluetooth or cable as I can simply log into Google Drive and access the notes I created off computer.
-I guess this explains what Google Keep is all about: keep information you want in an easy to access place – from anywhere and anytime.
+And now, when using Google Keep, I do not have to transfer the memos to the computer using Bluetooth or cable as I can simply log in to Google Drive and access the notes I created off the computer.
+I guess this explains what Google Keep is all about keeping the information you want in an easy to access place – from anywhere and anytime.